About The Consort of Melbourne | Warren Trevelyan-Jones, Co-Director & Peter Tregear, Co-Director

 Members of The Consort of Melbourne

-Since it's establishment in 2008, The Consort of Melbourne has continued to engage the concert-going public with fresh and exciting performances.
-It has featured on ABC Classic FM on frequent ocassions, including a broadcast of works by Percy Grainger and also Claudio Monteverdi's famous Vespers of 1610.
+Since its establishment in 2008, The Consort of Melbourne has continued to engage the concert-going public with fresh and exciting performances.
+It has featured on ABC Classic FM on frequent occasions, including a broadcast of works by Percy Grainger and also Claudio Monteverdi's famous Vespers of 1610.

 Warren Trevelyan-Jones